bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Nice UI TODO:
 * Remove depth shading from slant direction cubes?
 * Cremated tree does jumpy thing.
+* When changing song through just index number, UI seems to reload?
+But not when full path is given.

 # Annotation edit TODO:
 * Establish what exactly makes for a narrative, backstory, and observation.